flypenguin/okta-cli/README.md

 **CSV:**

-* the first line _MUST_ be a header line (yes, also in Excel)
+* the first line _MUST_ be a header line (yes, also in Excel).
-* for the command `bulk-add` there _MUST_ be a `profile.login` column, and there _MUST NOT_ be an `id` column
+* for the command `bulk-add` there _MUST_ be a `profile.login` column, and there _MUST NOT_ be an `id` column.
 * for the command `bulk-update` there _MUST_ be either a `profile.login` or an `id` column, the latter has preference.
-* all other will most probably refer to profile fields, and map to the add/update API call
+* all other will most probably refer to profile fields, and map to the add/update API call.
-  * most probably you will want to have `profile.FIELD` columns (e.g. `profile.firstName`, `profile.zipCode`, ...)
+  * most probably you will want to have `profile.FIELD` columns (e.g. `profile.firstName`, `profile.zipCode`, ...).
-  * you can see the valid standard field names here: https://developer.okta.com/docs/reference/api/schemas/
+  * you can see the valid standard field names here: https://developer.okta.com/docs/reference/api/schemas/.
-* all columns which do not contain a "." are _ignored_
+* all columns which do not contain a "." are _ignored_.

 **Excel:**

-* There _MUST NOT_ be any formulas
+* There _MUST NOT_ be any formulas.
+* Behavior with more than one sheet is undefined.
-* Apart from that, be aware of number formatting, which is _most probably_ not respected by `okta-cli`
+* Apart from that, be aware of number formatting, which is _most probably_ not respected by `okta-cli`.
 * Otherwise, the same restrictions as for csv files apply.

 **Remarks:**